artf7/projects/README.md

 The project includes:
 * Wordle game
 * Rock paper scissors
-* Accelerometer game (you just need to shake phone)
+* Accelerometer game (you just need to shake a phone)

 >[!NOTE]
 >All PHP projects are required to have a docker-compose file and Docker itself to launch them.<br>